 This week at an end-of-the-year event at Abbott’s school, we were divided into groups, and each of us was given a card with a global issue on it from among those the sixth graders have been studying, such as hunger, poverty, global warming, health care, biodiversity, sustainability.
 We sat in a circle with a skein of yarn, taking turns making a connection between the issue we were randomly assigned – say, hunger – and that of another in the circle – maybe sustainability – who tossed the skein to us.
 We held on to a stretch of the yarn before sending it on.
 It formed a web between us all, and we experimented with how far the effect could be felt when one of us tugged on it.

 Today was the last day of school.
 This summer, just like the last one and the one before that, the house will be full of boys rotating in and out.
 I love that our house is That House, but making it happen doesn’t come easily for me.
 I follow them around putting pillows back on the couch, forgotten cups in the dishwasher, shoes and socks out of Nelly’s reach, books on the stairs to go up or down, depending.
-It may be post-traumatic stress from when they were babies and toddlers and I was trying to cope with chemotherapy and worrying about genetic issues and surgeries, and it was all just too much.
-I wish I’d had the prescience to know it would all be OK.
-We would be OK.
-Mothering them has gotten much easier since those days, but I still feel a bit of panic when I think about the noise and mess and chaos ahead of us.
+Mothering them has gotten much easier since the boys were little, but I still feel a bit of panic when I think about the noise and mess and chaos ahead of us.
 Somehow we always figure it out, together, and I hate when summer ends.